aosabook/500lines/cluster/CHAPTER.rst

 First, the multiple-proposers problem described above can become problematic in a busy environment, as each cluster member attempts to get its state machine operation decided in each slot.
 The fix is to elect a "leader" which is responsible for submitting ballots for each slot.
+All other cluster nodes then send new operations to the leader for execution.
 Thus, in normal operation with only one leader, ballot conflicts do not occur.

-The ``Prepare``/``Promise`` phase can function as a kind of leader election.
-Whichever cluster member owns the most recently promised ballot number is considered the leader.
+The ``Prepare``/``Promise`` phase can function as a kind of leader election: whichever cluster member owns the most recently promised ballot number is considered the leader.
+The leader is then free to execute the ``Accept``/``Accepted`` phase directly without repeating the first phase.
 As we'll see below, leader elections are actually quite complex.

 Although simple Paxos guarantees that the cluster will not reach conflicting decisions, it cannot guarantee that any decision will be made.